elastest/elastest-monitoring-platform/docs/index.md

 fault location within the platform in an optimized manner.

 ## Features
-The version 0.1 of EMP provides the following featues:
+The version 0.5.0 of EMP provides the following featues:

 - Management APIs to control space and series creation
+- Ability to register and retrieve health pings and alerting callback
 - Ability to send system metrics through systemstats agent
 - Ability to send docker stats through dockerstats agent
 - Ability to send Java application log messages from a log file through